-Does my graduate institution need to be a Consortium member?
+Does my graduate institution need to be a member of the Consortium for Faculty Diversity at Liberal Arts Colleges?

 No, your graduate institution does not need to be a member.
 The Consortium is a group of liberal arts colleges and universities located throughout the country that are committed to increasing diversity on their campuses.